epsilon537/boxlambda/docs/test-build-ym2149.md

 ```
 make stsound_test_load
 ```
 You should hear the chiptune play.
-In the terminal window you should see the following:
+In the terminal window, you should see the following:
 ```
 Mounting...
 CID: 534d5402:47323341:7d604971:3168018d